Alejogb1/job-board/blog-data/how-can-i-create-a-vector-containing-items-that-implement-two-traits.md

 id: "how-can-i-create-a-vector-containing-items-that-implement-two-traits"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I've bumped into this scenario a good number of times over the years, particularly when dealing with systems that require composable behaviors.
-The challenge, as you've presented it, is how to construct a `Vec` (or similar data structure) that holds items conforming to *two* distinct traits.
+The challenge, as you've presented it, is how to construct a `Vec` (or similar data structure) that holds items conforming to _two_ distinct traits.
 It's not about concrete types; it’s about ensuring that the items we store can exhibit behaviors defined by multiple interfaces.
 This might seem straightforward at first glance but can become a bit nuanced.

 The core issue here is that rust doesn't support multiple inheritance in the way some object-oriented languages do.
 You can't just say "this type implements both trait a and trait b, and I want a `vec` of those" as a direct type declaration.
 We need to approach this problem with some careful consideration of rust's type system.

 My first experience with this was when building a plugin system.
 I had various plugins each needing to implement both `Loadable` (responsible for initializing) and `Renderable` (responsible for displaying on the screen).
-A `Vec` of simply either `Loadable` or `Renderable` wouldn't do, because what we really needed was the ability to manage things that can do *both*.
+A `Vec` of simply either `Loadable` or `Renderable` wouldn't do, because what we really needed was the ability to manage things that can do _both_.

 Let's walk through the strategies I found effective, coupled with code snippets to illustrate the concepts.